A Chirality-Based Quantum Leap: Chirality and Spin Measurements

 \subsection{Experiments Involving Superconductivity}

-Spin-selective transport through chiral molecules has also shown unusual conduction phenomena near superconducting interfaces.
-In particular, chiral $\alpha$-helical polyaniline molecules that are in proximity to niobium superconductors through chemisorption on metallic layers demonstrate unconventional superconductivity.
-Shapira \textit{et al}.\ used scanning tunneling spectroscopy to analyze a multilayered polyaniline-gold bilayer-niobium substrate and observed zero-bias conductance peaks embedded inside a gap from the tunneling spectra \cite{Shapira2018}.
-This zero-bias peak reduced in the presence of a magnetic field but did not split, inferring an unconventional order parameter that is consistent with equal-spin triplet pairing p-wave symmetry.
-In comparison, the adsorption of non-helical chiral cysteine molecules demonstrated no change in the order parameter.
+Spin-selective transport through chiral molecules shows unusual conduction phenomena near superconducting interfaces.
+In particular, chiral $\alpha$-helical polyaniline molecules that are in proximity to niobium superconductors (through chemisorption on metallic layers) show unconventional superconductivity.
+Shapira \textit{et al}.\ used scanning tunneling spectroscopy (STS) to analyze a multilayered polyaniline--gold bilayer-niobium substrate and found zero-bias conductance peaks embedded inside a bandgap from the tunneling spectra \cite{Shapira2018}.
+This zero-bias peak is reduced in the presence of a magnetic field but does not split, indicating an unconventional order parameter that is consistent with equal-spin triplet pairing \textit{p}-wave symmetry.
+In comparison, the adsorption of non-helical chiral cysteine molecules showed no change in the order parameter.